liferay/liferay-docs/discover/deployment/articles/04-managing-liferay-with-liferay-connected-services/05-using-lcs.markdown

 By default, there's no existing token.
 A table appears that contains only a *Generate* button.
 Click it to generate a token for the environment.
 The new token then appears in the table with information on who generated it and when.
-There's also an *Actions* button next to it that you can use to download or regenerate the token.
+There's also an Actions button next to it for downloading or regenerating the token.

-You can also access environment tokens from the *Subscriptions* tab on the left side of LCS.
+You can also access environment tokens from the Subscriptions tab on the left side of LCS.
 Clicking the *Subscriptions* tab here shows the tokens for all the environments in your project.
 This provides a central location to manage all your environment tokens.
 Otherwise, the UI for managing them is exactly the